Was There Asbestos on Patrol Boats?

 Three compensation options for affected veterans include:

-1. VA benefits: U.S. veterans with mesothelioma typically qualify for a 100% disability rating, which is worth almost $4,000 in monthly disability payouts forr 2024.
-In addition to disability compensation, they may be eligible for free or low-cost medical treatments through the VA and other benefits.
+- VA benefits: U.S. veterans with mesothelioma typically qualify for a 100% disability rating, which is worth over $4,000 in monthly disability payouts for 2025.
+They may also be eligible for free or low-cost medical treatments through the VA and other benefits.

-2. Asbestos trust funds: Some asbestos companies filed for bankruptcy to avoid being sued but were court-ordered to put aside money for present and future victims.
-There’s currently over $30 billion available in these trust funds.
+- Asbestos trust funds: Some asbestos companies filed for bankruptcy to avoid being sued but were court-ordered to put aside money for present and future victims.
+Over $30 billion is currently available in these trust funds.

-3. Mesothelioma lawsuits: Mesothelioma lawsuits are filed against the negligent asbestos companies responsible for making you sick and award $1 million or more on average.
-The U.S. military or government is never sued, and taking legal action does not affect your VA benefits.
+- Mesothelioma lawsuits: Mesothelioma lawsuits are filed against the negligent asbestos companies responsible for making you sick and award $1 million or more on average.
+The U.S. military or government is never sued, and you can still file for VA benefits if you file a lawsuit.

-Mesothelioma Hope can help you file a VA claim or increase your benefits after a mesothelioma diagnosis.
-We can also connect you with a top mesothelioma lawyer who may be able to take legal action on your behalf and file multiple asbestos trust fund claims for you.
+Mesothelioma Hope can help you file a VA claim or increase your benefits after a diagnosis.
+We can also connect you with top mesothelioma lawyers who may be able to take legal action on your behalf and file a lawsuit and asbestos trust fund claims for you.

 Learn about all the ways we can assist you in our Free Veterans Compensation Guide.